Hendrix-CS/csci150/index.md

   * **Complete** all three projects.
   * **Complete** a minimum of eight homework assignments, with the other two at least **Partially Complete**.
   * Up to one unexcused lab absence, and **Complete** a minimum of 11 lab assignments, with the other two at least **Partially Complete**.
-  * Schedule and attend a minimum of three Office Hours meetings.
+  * Schedule and attend a minimum of two Office Hours meetings.
 * To earn a B in the course, a student will:
   * **Complete** two exams and at least **Partially Complete** the remaining exam.
   * **Complete** a minimum of two projects and at least **Partially Complete** the remaining project.
   * **Complete** a minimum of four homework assignments and at least **Partially Complete** a minimum of four more.
   * Up to one unexcused lab absence, **Complete** a minimum of eight of the lab assignments, and at least **Partially Complete** a minimum of four more.
-  * Schedule and attend at least two Office Hours meetings
+  * Schedule and attend at least one Office Hours meeting.
 * To earn a C in the course, a student will:
   * At least **Partially Complete** a minimum of two exams.
   * One of the following: